Sage-Bionetworks/schematic/README.md

 # Installation
 ## Installation Requirements
-* Python version 3.9.0≤x<3.11.0
+* Your installed python version must be 3.9.0 ≤ version < 3.11.0
 * You need to be a registered and certified user on [`synapse.org`](https://www.synapse.org/)

-Note: Our credential policy for Google credentials in order to create Google sheet files from Schematic, see tutorial ['HERE'](https://scribehow.com/shared/Get_Credentials_for_Google_Drive_and_Google_Sheets_APIs_to_use_with_schematicpy__yqfcJz_rQVeyTcg0KQCINA).
-If you plan to use `config.yml`, please ensure that the path of `schematic_service_account_creds.json` is indicated there (see `google_sheets > service_account_creds` section)
+> [!NOTE]
+> To create Google Sheets files from Schematic, please follow our credential policy for Google credentials.
+You can find a detailed tutorial [here](https://scribehow.com/shared/Get_Credentials_for_Google_Drive_and_Google_Sheets_APIs_to_use_with_schematicpy__yqfcJz_rQVeyTcg0KQCINA).
+> If you're using config.yml, make sure to specify the path to `schematic_service_account_creds.json` (see the `google_sheets > service_account_creds` section for more information).

 ## Installation Guide For: Schematic CLI users

-The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation-Requirements]().
+The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation Requirements](#installation-requirements) section.

-### Verify your python version
+### 1. Verify your python version

-Ensure your python version meets the requirements from the [Installation-Requirements]() using the following command:
+Ensure your python version meets the requirements from the [Installation Requirements](#installation-requirements) section using the following command:
 ```
 python3 --version
 ```

-> !Note:
-> You can double-check the current supported python version by opening up the [pyproject.toml](https://github.com/Sage-Bionetworks/schematic/blob/main/pyproject.toml#L39) file in this repository.
-Check the Supported Python Version: Open the pyproject.toml file in the Schematic repository to find the version of Python that is supported.
-You can view this file directly on GitHub [here](https://github.com/Sage-Bionetworks/schematic/blob/main/pyproject.toml#L39).

-Switching Python Versions: If your current Python version is not supported by Schematic, you can switch to the supported version using tools like [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#switch-between-python-versions).
+If your current Python version is not supported by Schematic, you can switch to the supported version using a tool like [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#switch-between-python-versions).
 Follow the instructions in the pyenv documentation to install and switch between Python versions easily.

+> [!NOTE]
+> You can double-check the current supported python version by opening up the [pyproject.toml](https://github.com/Sage-Bionetworks/schematic/blob/main/pyproject.toml#L39) file in this repository and find the supported versions of python in the script.

 ### 2. Set up your virtual environment

-After switching to the version of Python supported by Schematic, please activate a virtual environment within which you can install the package:
+Once you are working with a python version supported by Schematic, please activate a virtual environment within which you can install the package.
+Python 3 has built-in support for virtual environments with the `venv` module, so you no longer need to install `virtualenv`:
 ```
 python3 -m venv .venv
 source .venv/bin/activate
 ```
-Note: Python 3 has built-in support for virtual environments with the venv module, so you no longer need to install virtualenv.

 ### 3. Install `schematic` dependencies